1099 form: What is it used for?

 • Business name, address, and TIN (Taxpayer ID Number) should be entered.

-• Recipient information: Input contractor name, street address, and TIN (SSN or EIN).
+• Recipient information: Input contractor name, street address, and TIN (SSN or EIN number).

 • Payment to contractor: Total paid to the contractor during the financial year.